pip-services/pip-services-docs/content/en/toolkit_api/node/nats/queues/nats_message_queue.md

 > `public` receive(correlationId: string, waitTimeout: number): Promise<[MessageEnvelope](../../../messaging/queues/message_envelope)>

 - **correlationId**: string - checks if the message comes from the right topic.
-If this is the case, deserializes and sends it to the receiver if it’s set.
+If this is the case, deserializes and sends it to the receiver if it's set.
 Otherwise, puts it into the queue.
 - **waitTimeout**: number - timeout (milliseconds) to wait for a message to come.
 - **returns**: Promise<[MessageEnvelope](../../../messaging/queues/message_envelope)> - received message or null if nothing was received.